TheShoutingParrot/vgcp/README.txt

 Usage

+If you wish to edit the software's (compilation) options then edit the definitions in "include/config.h".

 Without Installation

 To compile this program, run "make" on the "vgcp/" directory.
 To run the program simply run "./vgcp".